ItaiAxelrad/remote-sensing/posts/vectors.md

 ### Writing and reading spatial vector data using OGR

 What now follows is a brief intermezzo before we continue with the classes for polygons.
-Let us first export the objects created as KML files that can be displayed in Google Earth.
-We will use the OGR functionality available through the package rgdal.
+Let us first export the objects created as KML files that can be displayed on Google Earth.
+We will use the OGR functionality available through the package `rgdal`.

 ```r
 library(rgdal)